hemanthhj/Real-time-Social-Distancing-and-Face-Mask-Detection-with-Reporting-and-GUI/README.md

-# Face Mask Social Distancing Automated
+# Face Mask and Social Distancing Automated Rporting

 Face mask and Social distancing monitoring and Automated reporting with GUI